nondejus/AwesomeUnityCommunity/README.md

 * [CloudNoiseGen](https://github.com/Fewes/CloudNoiseGen "") - A static utility class for Unity which handles generating and loading periodic, cloud-like (perlin-worley) 3D noise textures on the GPU.
 * [AceArcadeMissiles](https://github.com/brihernandez/AceArcadeMissiles "") - Arcade style missile code, effect, and sound pack.
 * [GunTurrets](https://github.com/brihernandez/GunTurrets "") - Starting point for turrets that can be mounted on arbitrarily rotating things.
+* [UnityInstancedHealthBars](https://github.com/sinbad/UnityInstancedHealthBars "") - Example projects using instancing in Unity to render enemy health bars in 1 draw call.

 ### :wrench: Tools <a name="tools"></a>